mikeorr/Unipath/README.rst

   * ``.ancestor(N)`` returns the Nth parent directory, useful for joining paths.
   * ``.child(\*components)`` is a "safe" version of join.
   * ``.split_root()`` handles slash/drive/UNC absolute paths in a uniform way.

-- Optional high-level functions in the ``unipath.tools`` module.

-- For Python >= 2.4

-- Path objects are immutable so can be used as dictionary keys.

 Sample usage for pathname manipulation::